nmorse/graphlet/README.md

 Graphlet
 ========
-This progect, the "Graphlet" project, aims to move toward a few ideals that have been missing from programming (IMHO).
+This project, the "Graphlet" project, aims to move toward a few ideals that have been missing from programming (IMHO).
 These are:
  * a graph based syntax for flow-control and data-flow (i.e. a network of function, data and I/O elements)
- * visual programming (enabling spatial reasoning via visual renderings of graph networks)
+ * visual programming (enabling spatial reasoning via visual renderings of graph network)
  * a portable (environment agnostic) high-level approach to programming for many platforms
  * event oriented programming expressed as visual syntax (messages follow edges in the graph)